This guide was updated in May 2017.

 Companies liable to UK tax can elect for their profits earned after 1 April 2013 from their patented inventions (and certain other innovations) to be taxed at a lower level of corporation tax.
-The relief is to be phased in over 4 years leading to a tax rate of 10 per cent by 1 April 2017.
+The relief is being phased in over four years leading to a tax rate of 10% by 1 April 2017.